shannon-lab/zapdos/doc/content/source/materials/ElectronTransportCoefficients.md

 Where:

-- the subscript $\varepsilon$ is the electron mean energy density properties,
+- the subscript $\varepsilon$ denotes mean electron energy density properties,
-- the subscript $e$ is the electron properties,
+- the subscript $e$ denotes electron properties,
 - $\mu$ is the mobility coefficient, and
 - $D$ is the diffusion coefficient.